-It is God’s design for us to “bear fruit.”
-However, sin disables us from doing so.
-No one can bear “good fruit” because only God is good (Mark 10:18).
-However, when we’re connected to the true vine, Jesus causes us to bear these fruits.
+It is God’s design for us to “bear good fruit.”
+However, our sinful nature prevents us from doing so.
+Moreso, no one can genuinely bear “good fruit” because only God is good (Mark 10:18).
+However, Jesus, who is the true vine, can enable us.
 Apart from Him, we cannot be fruitful.
 (John 15:5)

 What are the “9 Fruit” of the Spirit?

-When we obey Jesus, He causes us to “Bear Fruit.”
-There are “9 fruits,” but the word fruit used in verse is not plural.
+When we obey Jesus, He causes us to “bear fruit.”
+There are “9 fruits,” but the word fruit is not plural, even though there are nine different fruits.
 The “fruit of the Spirit” is taken as a “whole bunch.”

 How can I Bear Fruit?

-To produce more fruits (for example, grapes), the grapevine leaves are pruned to be more fruitful.
+To produce more fruits (for example, grapes), the grapevine is pruned to make it even more fruitful.
 Jesus used the grapevine to illustrate how we can bear fruit.
 However, there are “fake vines” that produce rotten fruits.
-Jesus is the “true vine,” and God the Father is the vinedresser.
+Jesus is the true vine, and God the Father is the vinedresser.

 - Jesus is omnipresent; ask Him.
 Believe and receive Him as your personal Savior.

-- Get to know Jesus by reading the ‘Book of John’ in your daily Quiet Time.
+- Get to know Jesus by reading the ‘Book of John‘ in your daily quiet time with God.